Martinspire/a11y-experiments/README.md

 * To unit test it locally, you need `nx test` or `npm run test`.
 * To end to end test it locally, you need `nx e2e` or `npm run e2e`.

-NOTE: To view the app locally, you need to open the app at <http://localhost:4100>.
-Not port 4200 like is default.
-This to prevent conflicts running it with other applications at the same time.
-It will show the URL in the console when running the application.
+NOTE: To view the app locally, you need to open the app at <http://localhost:4200>.
+Just like any other angular application.
+It will show the address when it has served the application.

 ## Made with